 Through special training courses, we are systematically preparing our employees for the digital evolution.
 Furthermore, there are some areas in which we already leverage the opportunities offered by artificial intelligence - such as the execution of internal standard processes with the help of robotic process automation.
-In the area of recruiting, we are testing new, intelligent algorithms to discover how innovative technologies can support our HR employees in selecting talented personnel for vacant positions.
+In the area of recruiting, we are testing new, intelligent www.bayer.com/ training algorithms to discover how innovative technologies can support our HR employees in selecting talented personnel for vacant positions.